Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Egypt

-Diarrhoeal disease risk nationwide.
-The Robert Koch Institute has reported an increase in enterohaemorrhagic Escherichia coli (EHEC) infections among returning travellers, particularly from Hurghada.
+Risk of diarrheal diseases nationwide.
+In recent years, there have been repeated cases of infections with enterohemorrhagic Escherichia coli (EHEC) among returning travelers, especially from Hurghada.
 Hepatitis A is also very common.
-Eating raw salads and undercooked foods should be avoided.
+Raw salads and undercooked foods should be avoided.
 Tap water should not be drunk.
-Observe food hygiene and vaccination protection.
+Observe food hygiene and vaccinations.

 Egypt

-A warning is issued against travel to the north of the Sinai Peninsula, the Egyptian-Israeli border area (except Taba) and remote areas of the Sahara.
-Unaccompanied individual tours and overland trips to the south of the Sinai Peninsula are not recommended (www.auswaertiges-amt.de).
+Travel to the northern Sinai Peninsula, the Egyptian-Israeli border region (except Taba), and remote areas of the Sahara is advised.
+Unaccompanied, individual excursions and overland travel in the southern Sinai Peninsula are discouraged (www.auswaertiges-amt.de).

 Chikungunya